Patrick Manson: In China

 Patrick Manson was inspired by his elder brother, David Manson, who worked in Shanghai in medical service, to join medical officer post in the Customs Service of Formosa (now Taiwan).
 Manson traveled to Formosa in 1866 as a medical officer to the Chinese Imperial Maritime Customs, where he started a long career in the research of tropical medicine.
-His official daily duty involved inspecting ships docked at the port, check their crews and keep the meteorological record.
+His official daily duty involved inspecting ships docked at the port, checking their crews and keeping the meteorological record.
 He also attended to Chinese patients in a local missionary hospital where he was exposed to a wide variety of tropical diseases for his postgraduate training without any supervision.
 His only research tool was a combination of clinical skill, hand lens and good record keeping.
 He was in good terms with the native Chinese, learning Mandarin and befriending them.
 However, due to political conflict between China and Japan over the occupation of the island, he was advised by the British Consul to leave.
 After 5 years in Formosa, he was transferred to Amoy, on the Chinese coast where he worked for another 13 years.
 Once again he again served the local Chinese patients at the Baptist Missionary Society's Hospital and Dispensary for the Chinese.
 His brother David joined him for 2 years.